Herbert Hoover High School (Iowa): Athletics

 Hoover competes as a school in the Iowa High School Athletic Association 4A school system.
-It is a member of the Central Iowa Metro League conference, or CIML, along with all four of the other DMPS high schools and Ottumwa High School.
+It is a member of the Iowa Alliance Conference, along with all four of the other DMPS high schools and Ottumwa High School.
 Hoover's primary rival is Des Moines Roosevelt.
 The two schools compete in both academics and athletics alike.
 However, other rivals include but are not limited to Des Moines North, Johnston High School, and Urbandale High School.

 Hoover High School's boys' basketball team was undefeated and won the state championship in the 2005-2006 school year.
 They also won the sportsmanship award at the conclusion of the tournament.

 The school's stadium was built in the mid-'90s and named after former Hoover student, Cara McGrane, who was tragically murdered on November 29, 1992.
 In 2015, the field was dedicated and named after former athletic director, Dan McClanahan.
 McClanahan was also inducted into the Iowa Football Coaches Hall of Fame in 1998, and served as Hoover's AD from 1999-2010.

 Unlike the rest of the school's sports teams, the girls' swimming team is known as the Marlins; when the school opened in 1967, the team decided they wanted to be different, and the alternate name was born and used to this day.